artingo/Bootstrap-BookShop/README.md

 # Bootstrap Course

 This project is meant to teach Bootstrap fundamentals by creating a bookshop, step by step. <br/>
 It uses [Bootstrap 5](https://getbootstrap.com) pages, [Handlebars](https://handlebarsjs.com/guide/) templating, some [JavaScript](https://www.w3schools.com/js/) and the [Bookly](https://templatesjungle.com/downloads/bookly-bookstore-ecommerce-bootstrap-website-template/) E-Commerce theme, and it stores its data in the browser's LocalStorage.
+Please try the live-demo on: https://artingo.github.io/Bootstrap-BookShop/

 This is how the final shop looks like:
 ![Book Shop Screenshot](images/screenshots/bookshop.png)<br/>
 <br/>